pawatsethaput/OpenBank/OBP-Public-Facing-REST-API-V1.0-DRAFT.md

                 "links": [
                     {
                         "rel": "bank",
-                        "href": "/BANK_ALIAS/bank",
+                        "href": "/BANK_PERMALINK/bank",
                         "method": "GET",
-                        "title": "Get information about the bank identified by BANK_ALIAS" }
+                        "title": "Get information about the bank identified by BANK_PERMALINK" }
                 ]
             }
         ]
     }
-> To discuss: What do alias and name mean?
-Currently alias is the bank's permalink (e.g. postbank) and the name is the "name" field of the bank (e.g. POSTBANK).
-Also, we have no logo urls at the moment. -E.S.
+> We have no logo urls at the moment. -E.S.

-### GET /BANK_ALIAS/bank
+### GET /BANK_PERMALINK/bank

 Optional

-Returns information about the bank specified by BANK_ALIAS including:
+Returns information about the bank specified by BANK_PERMALINK including:
 * Name, Web & Email address.
 * Related links (optional)

-> TODO add the three fields in the previous call

 JSON: